psrc/demographic-profile/README.md

 - Table B19013G.
 Median Household Income in the Past 12 Months (in 2016 Inflation-Adjusted Dollars) (Two or More Races Householder)
 - Table B19013H.
 Median Household Income in the Past 12 Months (in 2016 Inflation-Adjusted Dollars) (Hispanic or Latino Householder)
 - Table B19013I.
 Median Household Income in the Past 12 Months (in 2016 Inflation-Adjusted Dollars) (White Alone, Not Hispanic or Latino Householder)

+### ACS 5 Year
+- Table B02001.
+Race
+- Table B03002.
+Hispanic or Latino by Race
+- Table B17001.
+Poverty Status in the Past 12 Months by Sex by Age
+- Table B17001A.
+Poverty Status in the Past 12 Months by Sex by Age (White Alone)
+- Table B17001B.
+Poverty Status in the Past 12 Months by Sex by Age (Black or African American Alone)
+- Table B17001C.
+Poverty Status in the Past 12 Months by Sex by Age (American Indian and Alaskan Native Alone)
+- Table B17001D.
+Poverty Status in the Past 12 Months by Sex by Age (Asian Alone)
+- Table B17001E.
+Poverty Status in the Past 12 Months by Sex by Age (Native Hawaiian and Other Pacific Islander Alone)
+- Table B17001F.
+Poverty Status in the Past 12 Months by Sex by Age (Some Other Race Alone)
+- Table B17001G.
+Poverty Status in the Past 12 Months by Sex by Age (Two or More Races Alone)
+- Table B17001H.
+Poverty Status in the Past 12 Months by Sex by Age (Hispanic or Latino)
+- Table B17001I.
+Poverty Status in the Past 12 Months by Sex by Age (White Alone, Not Hispanic or Latino)

+### ACS 1 Year PUMS Data
+- Vehicles available (zero, 1 or more) by poverty status (universe: occupied housing units)
+- Vehicles available (zero, 1 or more) by presence of one or more household members with a disability (universe: occupied housing units)

+## Maps